HiddenRambler/EZ4Patcher/README.md

 ### Installation

+Compile with Visual Studio 2013 or get the prebuilt binaries from my google drive (see version history below) and extract to any folder.

 The EZ4Patch.dll file from the EZ4Client is required for this software to work.
 You can get it from http://www.ezflash.cn/downloads/ .

 Put the dll along with the following files from the build and run the exe: